-Survey of the role of the criminal justice professional in combating terrorism in combating terrorism in the modern world.
+The study of terrorism in the modern world.
 Three lecture hours per week.

 2723 Intelligence Analysis and Security Management (3)

 This course is designed to develop an understanding of how intelligence assists in maintaining national security, the laws, guidelines, executive directives and oversight relating to intelligence as well as the methodologies used in the intelligence community.
 Three lecture hours per week.